burnedpopcorn/FNaF-AllStars-WebGL/README.md

 R = See In-Game Credits
 I = See Achievements
 Left / Right = Move POV Left / Right
-ENTER / SPACE = Open Camera (ENTER only opens it, not closes)
+Up / Down = Move Up or Back Down (Only for FnaF 4) ENTER / SPACE = Open Camera (ENTER only opens it, not closes)

 Mouse can Select Camera and Mask, but currently cannot interact with anything else